 CNN has updated its rating of battleground states

-– Maine’s 2nd Congressional District moves from “battleground” to “lean Republican”
+– Maine’s 2nd Congressional District (1) moves from “solid Democrat” to “battleground”

 – Nebraska’s 2nd Congressional District (1) moves from “solid Republican” to “battleground”

 That adds 37 more electoral votes to Clinton’s total and puts her at 273 electoral votes – just ahead of the needed 270 electoral votes to win the White House.
 Explore the map and make your choices

 Road to 270: Electoral College map

 Note: The split congressional district ratings are symbolized with diagonal lines.

 Trump has a final debate performance in front of a huge national audience and 20 more days of non-stop campaigning to dramatically upend this race and mount what would be the greatest political comeback in modern times.
 He has proven unable or unwilling to do that over the course of the last 23 days since the first debate.

 Florida is also one of the handful of states where the Clinton campaign remains heavily on the air with campaign advertising and where it announced today that two closing argument ads will begin to be seen across the state.